ianballard/aws-prod-ready/README.md

 - AWS OpenSearch Service, for indexing, searching, and analyzing large volumes of data.
 - Amazon Kinesis Data Firehose, for reliably loading streaming data into data lakes, and analytics services.

+**NOTE: If the DB Event Stack is deployed and the events are not being processed, there was likely a problem with the Custom Resource execution that is supposed to enable the lambda's trigger.
+Please Refer to the Custom Resource Trouble Shooting section for more details.**

 #### Multi-Region AWS Cognito Service

 The template replicates authentication events to replica regions, creating a multi-region AWS Cognito service.
 This ensures that your authentication service is highly available and fault-tolerant, providing consistent performance and reliability for your users.